 The latest living Ancestor, here, now, carries a responsibility not just of living, but to think deeply about what legacy will be left in that living.
 Throughout Watego’s life, her Aboriginal ancestry was known through her Ancestors, their stories, their experiences and their connections to place.
 But they are gone.
 She is still here, now.

 Gough’s approach to installation and neon aesthetics is often focused on conceptual wordplay, exploring the relationship between art and the duality of language through the complexity of the human experience.
-She is interested in the effect light has on our psychology and spatial perception, with its inherent ability to confront the eye and mind of the viewer.
+She is interested in the effect light has on our psychology and spatial perception, with its inherent ability to confront the eye and mind

 The artists respectfully acknowledge the Gadigal people of the Eora Nation as the traditional owners of Tallawoladah, the land on which this work sat for the duration of the Vivid Festival.
-The statement is written in Chelsea Watego’s language - from the Yugambeh Language Group of South-East Queensland.
+The statement is written in Chelsea Watego’s language, from the Yugambeh Language Group of South-East Queensland.